wgpu4k/wgpu4k-matrix/src/commonMain/kotlin/io/github/natanfudge/wgpu4k/matrix/potential_improvements.md

-1. Get rid of the shitty docs and write something more useful
+1. Get rid of the shitty docs and write something more useful - just Vec4 remaining

 Visit the source kotlin files in the project and update the kdocs according to this rule: